 - Preheat oven to 400 F (200 C).

 - While the lentils are cooking, start the potatoes.
 Add the potatoes to a pot, cover with water, and salt generously.
-Bring to boil, then lower to a simmer for 15-20 minutes.
+Bring to a boil, then lower to a simmer for 15-20 minutes.
 Cook until the potatoes are fork-tender.
-Drain the potatoes, add them back to their pot.
+Drain the potatoes and add them back to their pot.
 Set them aside, covered to steam until ready to mash.
 When ready to mash the potatoes, add the milk, nutritional yeast, and salt (to taste).
 Start with 1 cup of milk and mash into the potatoes.
 Depending on your desired consistency and how much liquid the potatoes need, add more milk if needed.

 - Add the minced garlic, thyme, rosemary, and sauté for 2-3 more minutes.